Curtis-Turk/Remember-to-Vote/README.md

 # Polling station messenger - front end

-A tool to get an Sms or Whatsapp reminder about your nearest polling station
+A tool to get an Sms or Whatsapp reminder about your nearest polling station on election day

+There will also be a reminder to bring ID to make sure that the user is aware of the new UK election rules

 Made for campaign lab